 For some jobs protective footwear isn’t an option, it’s a necessity.
 So much so that you won’t be allowed onto the jobsite without it.
 But even if you could choose, choosing not to wear work boots would open you up to foot injuries, twisted and turned ankles and penetrations through the sole of your shoes by nails, screws, broken glass and more.
 With all that in mind then the wisdom of wearing high quality work boots is readily apparent.
 They’re one of the most effective means ever devised to guard against injury or long term disability.

 Once you know how important quality boots are you then have to go about selecting a pair that will fit your needs.
 They’ll have to have robust protective qualities and be comfortable and supportive of your feet at the same time.
 And all without draining your bank account in the process.
-Below, we’re going to take a look at what we consider to be the 10 best pairs of work boots currently on the market.
+Below, we’re going to take a look at what we consider to be the 15 best work boots currently on the market.
 These results are non-scientific and represent the consensus opinion of our product review team.

-(Top Picks) The Best Work Boots For Men
+The Best Work Boots For Men

 Timberland PRO Work Boots